Will Rahmer

 Will Rahmer (born September 30, 1969) is an American musician.

-Rahmer was the vocalist in the death metal band Incantation temporarily during mid-1990, before leaving to form Mortician with drummer Matt Sicher.
-Rahmer is the lyricist, vocalist, and bassist for Mortician, and is heavily influenced by horror movies, of which he is a collector, having acquired over 500 films.
+He was the vocalist in the death metal band Incantation temporarily during mid-1990, while forming Mortician with drummer Matt Sicher and guitarist Matt Harshner.
+Rahmer is the lyricist, vocalist, and bassist for Mortician, and is heavily influenced by horror movies, of which he is a collector.
 Known for his extremely guttural vocals, Rahmer is the co-founder of New York Death Militia and the founder of Redrum Records.